Ready to learn how to do a 45-minute quick food prep routine on the weekend that can save your week?

 - Prep all of your vegetables.

 Prep lettuce if you eat a lot of salads, especially if you take them to work for lunch.
-Wash, tear, spin-dry, and store in ziploc bags with paper towels.
+Wash, tear, spin-dry (this salad spinner is dishwasher-safe), and store in ziploc bags with paper towels.
 If you’ve purchased really fresh produce, preparing your lettuce this way will help it last just fine in the fridge for the week.

 Chop vegetables.
 We use a ton of onions, so I chop enough to fill 1 or 2 quart-size containers.
 If I know we are using peppers and broccoli, I’ll do those also.